Jbleezy/BO1-Reimagined/README.md

 * Zombies will drop a gun increment powerup after getting 10 kills with your current weapon
 * New powerup: upgrade weapon powerup (for 30 seconds get the upgraded version of any weapon you are currently on)
 * Only the player who killed the zombie can grab and see the gun increment powerup
-* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time though)
+* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time)
-* Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time though)
+* Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)

-#### King of the Hill (scrapped)
-* Unlimited zombies
-* Gain points by controlling an area of the map without any enemies contesting the area
-* Win the game by reaching the score limit

-#### Capture (scrapped)
-* Unlimited zombies
-* Gain points by capturing the enemy team's meat
-* 2 rounds (switch side after the first round)
-* Win the game by having the most points at the end of the game
-* First round ends if a team scores 3 points

-#### Turned (scrapped)
-* Unlimited zombies
-* Every player starts off not infected
-* When a player dies, they become infected
-* Infected player must attempt to infect the uninfected player
-* Win by being a survivor after the time limit or get all players infected

 ## TODO
 * Add BO3 weapon models (Ray Gun, Wunderwaffe, Thundergun, Baby Gun, Wave Gun)
 * Thundergun: add 4th power cell FX
-* Make players drink perks correctly in third person (fixed in BO2)
 * COTD: fix Director not doing anim when getting angry
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps